-- Node name and port name of the host adapter are identical.
-(This is true in the current implementation.) - Host adapter's port and node name is a 64-bit, factory-assigned WWID. - Host adapter's address is a 24-bit automatic, transient assignment. - Each HSG storage port has a 64-bit, factory-assigned WWID, and a 24-bit transient address that is automatically assigned. - HSG controller pair share a node name that is a 64-bit, factory-assigned WWID.
+- Host adapter's port name and node name are each a 64-bit, factory-assigned WWID. - Host adapter's address is a 24-bit automatic, transient assignment. - Each HSG or HSV storage port has a 64-bit, factory-assigned WWID, and a 24-bit transient address that is automatically assigned. - HSG or HSV controller pair share a node name that is a 64-bit, factoryassigned WWID.